wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/shopware5/faq/processing-refunds.md

 Refund rules:

-- Full refunds from your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
+- From your [MultiSafepay account](/account/multisafepay-account/processing-refunds/): Full refunds
-- Full refunds from your Shopware 5 backend
+- From your Shopware 5 backend:
+    - Full refunds
+    - Refunding more than the original transaction is **not** supported
 - No refunds for [post-payment methods](/payment-methods/billing-suite)